 Charles Reynolds was a writer and minister in Kansas.

-He became a pastor of Christ’s Church of North Brooklyn; took charge of Trinity Church in Columbus, Ohio, in 1855; and came to Lawrence, Kansas in 1858 as pastor of Trinity Church.
+He became a pastor of Christ’s Church of North Brooklyn, took charge of Trinity Church in Columbus, Ohio, in 1855, and came to Lawrence, Kansas, in 1858 as pastor of Trinity Church.
 When the Civil War began, he became a chaplain of the Second Kansas in 1862.
-He was ordered to Fort Scott, Kansas as Post Chaplain in 1863, where he had charge of providing for thousands of refugee contrabands from the south.
-Upon being mustered out in December 1864, he became the chaplain at Fort Riley Kansas.
+He was ordered to Fort Scott, Kansas, as Post Chaplain in 1863, where he was in charge of providing for thousands of refugee contrabands from the south.
+Upon being mustered out in December 1864, he became the chaplain at Fort Riley, Kansas.

-Dr. Reynolds was also, for a time, regent of the Kansas Agricultural College (Kansas State University), was a regular contributor to the Kansas Magazine and for various Kansas publications.
+Dr. Reynolds was also, for a time, regent of the Kansas Agricultural College (Kansas State University) and was a regular contributor to the Kansas Magazine and various Kansas publications.
 He authored a book entitled Literature of the Farm.
-He married for a second time in 1884 to Florence Clarke of Wakefield, Kansas, but died the following year at Junction City, December 30, 1885.
+He married Florence Clarke of Wakefield, Kansas, for a second time in 1884 but died at Junction City on December 30, 1885.